MrLightspeed/MLS-Website/README.md

 ## Continuous integration

 Pull requests must pass linting and formatting checks.
 The Quality Gate workflow runs Lighthouse and axe-core to enforce performance and accessibility scores above 90 and compresses images automatically.
 Production deploys require approving the Publish workflow once these checks succeed.
+An asset-size workflow guards JS and CSS bundle growth while CodeQL checks for high severity vulnerabilities on each pull request.

 ## Security